 Each week I spend a few hours on our Help Desk answering questions (mostly while wearing headphones and accidentally singing out loud when I forget I’m with other people).
 Many of the tickets I troubleshoot fall into three main categories:

-Processes Are Over-Documented (Translation: There are 20 pages of Instructions, So I’ll Just Wing It)
+TRANSLATION: There Are 20 Pages Of Instructions, So I’ll Just Wing It

 If I don’t know how to do something, my first instinct is to check the online instructions (yes, I’m *that* person).
 But let’s be honest, if those instructions require me to dig through page after page to find the nugget I need, or simply aren’t easily accessible, I’m opting out and making my best guess as to what needs to happen.